Learning grammar… do I have to?

 For most people, the grammar issue is a huge question.
-So you may be surprised to see I haven’t written a post just about it despite a year and a half of blogging about languages and related topics.
+So you may be surprised to see I haven't written many posts about it despite running this blog for over 5 years about languages and related topics.

 The reason is simple: there is no one-size-fits-all solution.
 I have my method, and someone else will tell you the exact opposite.
 Ultimately any method could work due to a combination of aspects of it that may indeed be efficient or simply the placebo effect of it motivating you to do something else useful.